Here we provide answers to the most frequently asked questions our clients pose. If you have more, please contact us directly by email or telephone.

 If you are used to Alpine or Rocky Mountain streams you will find the water a pleasant surprise.
 Equally it is warmer than the sea in Europe and North America.
 After prolonged exposure you may find yourself feeling a little cold at the end of the trip, especially where the canyon is narrow and gets little sun.
 But you can warm up by the boats and on the return trip in the lower canyon.
 In the dry season there is very little current and the water levels are low.
 The river is clear and easy to navigate.
 In the rainy season, particularly towards the later months the river runs faster and higher and has some natural water slides in the current.
 The guides have the experience to show you the safe route through the small rapids.
 Only if the canyon is at flood levels will it be closed by INTUR, the government tourist agency.
 In normal years the number of days it is closed is only a handful.

 How high do I have to jump from?

-The minimum jump on the standard and long tours is about one metre and even at this point a guide can lower you into the water.
-There are opportunities to jump from two to twenty metres but we only recommend the latter for experienced free-jumpers.
+All jumps are optional.
+Even at the only jump required on the standard and long tours of one metre a guide can lower you into the water.
+There are opportunities to jump from one to twenty metres but we only recommend the latter for experienced free-jumpers.
 The guide will show you where the water is deep enough at all the jumping places.
 Your safety is our paramount concern.
 There is no requirement to jump on the short tour.